 Happiness equates to more productivity within work time.

-There has been a link made between human happiness and human productivity in University of Warwick’s ‘Happiness and Productivity‘.
-A team of economists lead by Andrew Oswald leading authority on the relationship between economics and mental health research has suggested a clear links between workers’ cheerfulness and their productivity.
+There has been a link made between human happiness and human productivity in the University of Warwick’s ‘Happiness and Productivity.
+A team of economists led by Andrew Oswald leading authority on the relationship between economics and mental health research has suggested a clear link between workers' cheerfulness and their productivity.

 Happiness makes people 12% more productive.
 Bad events can be associated with low performance and the effect is large; greater than 10%.
 Suggesting we work more effectively, more creatively, and collaboratively with other team members when we have a happy work life.

-The vast majority of people doesn’t enjoy their work with only 13% of Employees Are Engaged at Work. leaving the vast majority who do not enjoy work!
+The vast majority of people don’t enjoy their work with only 13% of Employees Are Engaged at Work. leaving the vast majority who do not enjoy work!

 Research by Oxford University's Saïd Business School, in collaboration with BT the telecom company, has concluded that there is a link between happiness and productivity.

 Oxford University study on happiness and productivity found that workers are 13% more productive when happy